User Experience

 Conclusion

 I agree with McDonald (2016) that despite having around 30 or so years of experience with web-based and other electronic resource types, we are still in the throes of disruption.
 There's much yet to learn about designing for the web, just like there's a lot left to learn about how designing physical spaces.
 Nothing will be settled for a while.
-Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures, backgrounds, and aesthetics, I'm fairly sure the low-hanging fruit problems will work out soon enough.
+Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures, backgrounds, and aesthetics, I'm sure the low-hanging fruit problems will work out soon enough.
 Remember though that 95% of the cause of all of this complexity is due to copyright issues, which necessitate the entire electronic resource ecosystem and the complications that are introduced by working with vendors who work with different, but overlapping, publishers, etc. If something major were to change about copyright, then it's a whole new ballgame.

 But in conclusion, when considering how UX research fits into library work, remember the importance of gathering data from users themselves: data that reveals both what works well and what doesn't.
 In conducting UX work, refer also to the information-seeking literature when it's appropriate to do so.
 This literature will yield insights into the processes people use to use these systems.
 It's essential to reflect on user-centered design principles, such as chunking, highlighting, simplifying choices, and managing complexity.
 These are strategies that can help design user interfaces that are intuitive and accessible for all users.